Mayor's Inspiration Award

 Kathi Hasfjord – A Reflection of Community

-Kathi has been an stalwart of the Two Creeks Neighborhood Organization for many years – if the group ever needs something done, Kathi is the first person they call.
+Kathi has been a stalwart of the Two Creeks Neighborhood Organization for many years – if the group ever needs something done, Kathi is the first person they call.
 She was among the founding members of the organization over 25 years ago.
 Kathi is described as the heart and soul of Two Creeks, a community connector extraordinaire and a trainer of new generations of neighborhood advocates.
 As if that wasn’t enough, Kathi has also been a volunteer for Lakewood for more than 15 years and has logged over 5,000 hours served with the City Clerk’s Office, taking phone calls and helping residents connect with city services.
 People like Kathi help make Two Creeks and Lakewood such special places to live, and we are lucky to have her here.
 Thank you, Kathi!

 Jean Jackson, in memoriam – A Reflection of Commitment